hugomelendez/openshift-cicd-pipelines/docs/workshop/README.md

     minishift start --memory=4GB --cpus=2 --disk-size=40GB

-    # Exposes the cluster registry
+    # Expose the cluster registry
     minishift addons apply registry-route

-    # Avoids a Jenkins instance in every project a pipeline is created
+    # Avoid the creation of a Jenkins instance in every project a pipeline is created and started
     minishift openshift config set --patch '{"jenkinsPipelineConfig":{"autoProvisionEnabled":false}}'

 ### A Sample Application